Sufism: Ahmad Al-Tijani

+Al-Ghazālī

+al-Ghazali (c.
+1058 – 1111) was a Sunni Muslim polymath.
+He was a prominent Sufi, jurisconsult, legal theoretician, mufti, philosopher, theologian, logician and mystic.
+He is considered to be the 11th century's mujaddid, a renewer of the faith, who appears once every 100 years.
+Al-Ghazali's works were so highly acclaimed by his contemporaries that he was awarded the honorific title "Proof of Islam".
+He was a prominent mujtahid in the Shafi'i school of law.
+His magnum opus was Iḥyā’ ‘ulūm ad-dīn ("The Revival of the Religious Sciences").
+His works include Tahāfut al-Falāsifa ("Incoherence of the Philosophers"), a landmark in the history of philosophy.

 Sayyed Badiuddin

-Sayyid Badiuddin was a Sufi saint who founded the Madariyya Silsila.
+Sayyid Badiuddin was a Sufi saint who founded the Madariyya Silsila and order.
 He was also known by the title Qutb-ul-Madar.

 He hailed originally from Syria, and was born in Aleppo to a Syed Hussaini family.
 His teacher was Bayazid Tayfur al-Bistami.
 After making a pilgrimage to Medina, he journeyed to India to spread the Islamic faith, where he founded the Madariyya order.
 His tomb is at Makanpur.

-Bawa Muhaiyaddeen

-Bawa Muhaiyaddeen (died 1986) was a Sufi Sheikh from Sri Lanka.
-He was found by a group of religious pilgrims in the early 1900s meditating in the jungles of Kataragama in Sri Lanka (Ceylon).
-Awed and inspired by his personality and the depth of his wisdom, he was invited to a nearby village.
-Thereafter, people from various walks of life, from paupers to prime ministers, belonging to various religious and ethnic backgrounds came to see Sheikh Bawa Muhaiyaddeen to seek comfort, guidance and help.
-Sheikh Bawa Muhaiyaddeen spent the rest of his life preaching, healing and comforting the many souls that came to see him.

 Ibn Arabi

-Ibn 'Arabi (or Ibn al-'Arabi) (AH 561 – AH 638; July 28, 1165 – November 10, 1240) is considered to be one of the most important Sufi masters, although he never founded any order (tariqa).
-His writings, especially al-Futuhat al-Makkiyya and Fusus al-hikam, have been studied within all the Sufi orders as the clearest expression of tawhid (Divine Unity), though because of their recondite nature they were often only given to initiates.
-Later those who followed his teaching became known as the school of wahdat al-wujud (the Oneness of Being).
+Ibn 'Arabi (or Ibn al-'Arabi) (AH 561 – AH 638; 1165–1240) was one of the most influential Sufis, revered for his profound spiritual insight, refined taste, and deep knowledge of God.
+Over the centuries, he has been honored with the title "The Grand Master" (Arabic: الشيخ الأكبر).
+Ibn Arabi founded the Sufi order known as "Al Akbariyya" (Arabic: الأكبرية), which remains active to this day.
+The order, based in Cairo, continues to spread his teachings and principles through its own sheikh.
+Ibn Arabi's writings, especially al-Futuhat al-Makkiyya and Fusus al-Hikam, have been studied within all Sufi orders as the clearest expression of tawhid (Divine Unity), though because of their recondite nature they were often only given to initiates.
+His teachings later became known as the school of wahdat al-wujud (the Oneness of Being).
 He himself considered his writings to have been divinely inspired.
-As he expressed the Way to one of his close disciples, his legacy is that 'you should never ever abandon your servant-hood (ʿubudiyya), and that there may never be in your soul a longing for any existing thing'.
+As he expressed the way to one of his close disciples, his legacy is that "you should never ever abandon your servant-hood (ubudiyya), and that there may never be in your soul a longing for any existing thing".